MTMS offers a wide variety of sports programs, extracurricular activities and community service opportunities.

 The Blues name originated in reference to the blue colour that is synonymous with Mother Teresa Sisters of Charity and the three stripes of blue that embody their habits.
 The winged "B" represents MTMS athletes.

 The Summer Program is a critical component of Mother Teresa Middle School’s unique education model.
-MTMS’s Summer Student Retreat and Summer Leadership Academy provides three weeks of optimized time for exploration, learning and summer enrichment.
+The summer Land-Based Learning Retreat and programming provides optimized time for exploration, learning and enrichment.
 The summer programs are run by MTMS staff and volunteers.
 These programs ensure students’ experience hands on learning to reinforce the core curriculum and more notably, offer various avenues for enrichment through new experiences.

 Each student is expected to participate in community service events each year, learn about the social issues surrounding the initiatives they serve and reflect on their experiences.